XKNX/xknx/docs/xknx.md

 - `connection_state_changed_cb` is a callback which is called every time the connection state to the gateway changes.
 See [callbacks](#callbacks) documentation for details.
 - `telegram_received_cb` is a callback which is called after every received KNX telegram.
 See [callbacks](#callbacks) documentation for details.
 - `device_updated_cb` is an async callback after a [XKNX device](#devices) was updated.
 See [callbacks](#callbacks) documentation for details.
-- `rate_limit` in telegrams per second - can be used to limit the outgoing traffic to the KNX/IP interface.
-The default value is 20 packets per second.
+- `rate_limit` in telegrams per second - can be used to limit the outgoing traffic to the KNX/IP interface by the telegram queue. `0` disables rate limiter.
+Disabled by default.
 - `multicast_group` is the multicast group used for discovery - can be used to override the default multicast address (`224.0.23.12`)
 - `multicast_port` is the multicast port used for discovery - can be used to override the default multicast port (`3671`)
 - `log_directory` is the path to the log directory - when set to a valid directory we log to a dedicated file in this directory called `xknx.log`.
 The log files are rotated each night and will exist for 7 days.
 After that the oldest one will be deleted.